-> Access a lot of data
+1. Access a lot of data

 It is the era of Big Data, and you can’t do AI or ML today without data.
 Depending on your product’s scale, you need to ensure that you have access to enough data on the problems you are trying to solve.
-Startups, by being small, tech-savvy, and operating at scale, use technologies to digitize whatever material they can, automate whatever tasks they can, and often capture large amounts of data for training models and building AI products.
+By being small, tech-savvy, and operating at scale, startups use technologies to digitize whatever material they can, automate whatever tasks they can, and often capture large amounts of data for training models and building AI products.

-Find the Right Fit
+2. Find the Right Fit

 According to VentureBeat, 87% of AI projects don’t make it into production.

 At the same time, startups generally can spend a lot more time exploring multiple options and finding the right fit for themselves.
-One of the best examples that come to mind is that of Slack Technologies.
+One of the best examples that come to mind is Slack Technologies.

 Currently one of the world’s most popular chat and productivity tools – used by 77% of the Fortune 100, Slack was initially a gaming company called TinySpeck.
-After shutting down their MMORPG Game “Glitch” in 2012, they went on to port the game’s “familiar” pet rock into Slackbot, a friendly bot that helps you find things around, gives you notifications, and keeps you informed about the workspace.
-Slack was launched in 2014, got listed at NYSE in 2019, and was acquired by Salesforce for $27.7 billion in cash and stock.
+After shutting down their MMORPG Game “Glitch” in 2012, they went on to port the game’s “familiar” pet rock into Slackbot, a friendly bot that helps you find things around gives you notifications, and keeps you informed about the workspace.
+Slack was launched in 2014, got listed on NYSE in 2019, and was acquired by Salesforce for $27.7 billion in cash and stock.

-Compared to large enterprises, startups are more flexible and dynamic in setting up business and cultural procedures, ensuring that they set processes right with a long-term vision right from the get-go.
+Compared to large enterprises, startups are more flexible and dynamic in setting up the business and cultural procedures, ensuring that they set processes right with a long-term vision right from the get-go.
 People wear many hats at startups, but there is also a lot more active direct communication and understanding between the business teams, product teams, data science teams, and domain experts.

 Communication in startups is more comfortable, and analyzing the problem from multiple angles and understanding a lot of different perspectives is simpler.
-Because of the closer working relationship among team members, it is easier for them to get access to any datapoint that they may need, get resources to test out different technologies and operation processes until the right fit for the team(s) has been discovered.
+Because of the closer working relationship among team members, it is easier for them to get access to any data point that they may need, and get resources to test out different technologies and operation processes until the right fit for the team(s) has been discovered.
 This system is also present in more prominent companies, but in startups, the system is cheaper, quicker, and easier to manage.

-Building a Knowledge Base
+4. Building a Knowledge Base

 Startups can afford to be flexible, make mistakes, fail fast, and work out solutions to what works or will eventually.
 This builds a domain-specific knowledge base about the problem that serves a critical role in building AI-based products.